Welcome to my Headteacher's blog.

 A group of parents, staff and children all put their wellies on, got their shovels out and joined in with a real community spirit to help develop the new piece of land behind the school.
 A new picket fenced garden has been erected and 250 hedging plants, planted!
 Over the holidays a new building/temporary classroom will be erected and more bark chippings will be delivered.

 Thank you so much to everyone who came out and helped... the garden looks fantastic and is a really positive start to the development of the land...Thank you especially to Simon Holden and Mark and Tanya Hughes who organised the whole day.
-A brilliant and productive day!
+A brilliant and productive day and what a lovely, community, family we are!

 Parents information evenings